TickoGrey/Anti-Teleport/README.md

 instructions:
 1) open up the game you wish to put the script in inside roblox studio
-2) put the script from Anti-Teleport/The Script into a serverscript
+2) put the script into a serverscript
 3) put this serverscript inside game.StarterPlayer.StarterCharacterScript
 4) enjoy!